Disney takes US$5 billion hit but pandemic impact not as bad as feared

 Chapek said the shift was a one-time event and did not represent a shift in strategy.

-The decision followed a deal in July between Comcast Corp's Universal Pictures and cinema chain AMC Entertainment Holdings Inc to allow the studio to release films directly to consumers after just three weeks in theaters, down from the average three months.
+The decision followed a deal in July between Comcast's Universal Pictures and cinema chain AMC Entertainment to allow the studio to release films directly to consumers after just three weeks in theaters, down from the average three months.

 Disney also said it would launch a new international streaming service under the Star brand.